 -Cross country skiing on marked trails which are pretty much everywhere during winter.

 -Sailing and Kayaking in the summer.

 -Try Dog Sledging in the winter for something a bit different.

 -Have a look at the original Viking ship in Gothenburg.

 -Check out Stockholm’s excellent nightlife.

-Keep in mind that backpackers travel insurance is needed for both Norway and Sweden as health care is very expensive, like everything else!
+Keep in mind that over 80s travel insurance is needed for both Norway and Sweden as health care is very expensive, like everything else!

 Backpacking around Norway – Solo Traveller experience

 You’ve probably heard of its Midnight Sun, blue-eyed blondes and spectacular terrain – but don’t believe everything you hear about Norway.
 Namely that it’s ridiculously expensive, because, just as not all Norwegians are blonde (or naturally so anyway), not everything in Norway is expensive.